ColinEberhardt/d3-wasm-force/README.md

 # d3-wasm-force

 A re-implementation of d3-force in WebAssembly with the AssemblyScript compiler.
+Read more about the project in the [accompanying blog post](http://blog.scottlogic.com/2017/10/30/migrating-d3-force-layout-to-webassembly.html), and see the [code in action in this bl.ock](https://bl.ocks.org/ColinEberhardt/6ceb7ca74aabac9c8534d7120d31b382).

 ## Overview